Asymptotic half-grid and full-grid minors: Introduction

 An \defn{end} of a graph $G$ is an equivalence class of rays where two rays in $G$ are equivalent if there are infinitely many pairwise disjoint paths between them in $G$.
 An end is \defn{thick} if it has infinitely many pairwise disjoint rays.
 The \defn{full-grid} is the graph on $\Z \times \Z$ in which two vertices $(m,n)$ and $(m',n')$ are adjacent if and only if $|m - m'| + |n - n'| = 1$, and the \defn{half-grid}\footnote{Note that usually the grid on $\N^2$ is referred to as the half-grid.
 However, for us it will be more convenient to work with the grid on $\N \times \Z$.
 It is easy to see that our results about the half-grid also hold for the grid on $\N^2$.} is its induced subgraph on $\N \times \Z$.

 One of the cornerstones of infinite graph theory is \emph{Halin's Grid Theorem}~\cite{halin65}*{Satz 4$'$}, which asserts that every graph with a thick end contains the half-grid as a minor.
-Following this approach, Heuer~\cite{Heuer17} characterised the graphs containing the full-grid as a minor.
-These graphs form a proper subclass of the graphs with a thick end: while it is clearly true that every graph with a full-grid minor has a thick end, the converse is false in general, as the half-grid itself already witnesses.
+In contrast to that, graphs with a full-grid as a minor form a proper subclass of the graphs with a thick end: while it is clearly true that every graph with a full-grid minor has a thick end, the converse is false in general, as the half-grid itself already witnesses.
 However, as it turned out, if we only consider graphs which are \defn{\qt}, i.e.\ graphs whose vertex set has only finitely many orbits under its automorphism group, then these two graph classes coincide.
 Indeed, Georgakopoulos and the second author~\cite{GH24+} showed that every \lf, \qt\ graph with a thick end contains the full-grid as a minor.

 Georgakopoulos and Papasoglu \cite{GP2023+} asked whether this result can be generalised to the coarse setting in the following sense.

 \begin{prob}{\cite{GP2023+}*{Problem~7.3}} Let $G$ be a locally finite Cayley graph of a one-ended finitely generated group.
 Must the half-grid be an asymptotic minor of $G$?
 Must the full-grid be an asymptotic minor of~$G$? \end{prob}